You want to become an author and a bestselling one at that. But let’s do a reality check first.

 Writing for your reader

-Reading is key to learning how to write well.
+Reading is the key to learning how to write well.
 Read, and read to learn.

 The best writers connect with your senses.

-Great authors create emotions that you can feel, describe images you can see, things you can touch, and even sometimes, tastes or aromas you can almost smell.
+Great authors create emotions you can feel, describe images you can see, things you can touch, and sometimes tastes or aromas you can almost smell.

 Don’t give up your day job, but prepare a plan to make it happen

-Set your aims, but also make a plan about how you are going to get there.
+For all types of writing, set your aims.
+But also make a plan about how you are going to get there.

 You could start with short story submissions or article writing.
 But don’t publish before you are sure your writing is of a high standard.

-If your end plan is to write a book and have your book published, article writing or short story writing are both great ways to learn the writing craft and to perfect your writing skills.
+If your end plan is to become an author and have your book published, article writing or short story writing are great ways to learn the writing craft and perfect your writing skills.

-If you can start building a side income stream along the way, especially with content and article writing, you will be making progress towards joining the ranks of professional writers.
+If you can start building a side income stream along the way, especially with content and article writing, you will be making progress toward joining the ranks of full-time professional writers.

 Writing fiction is easy.
 Writing fantastic fiction is not.

-For the numbers of authors who actually write and publish fiction, the list of winners is very short.
+For the number of authors who write and publish fiction, the list of winners is very short.
 The analogy that cream rises to the top is extremely apt.